Customization: Sitecore – Export the interaction data to a custom/external database

 - PageViewEvents – This table stores the page view events data.

 After preparing my database, I implemented a custom processor and added it to the InteractionsBatch pipeline.
-The Process method of the processes accepts Sitecore.Analytics.Aggregation.Pipeline.InteractionBatchAggregationPipelineArgs as input parameter.
-From the input parameter, I extracted the interaction data, evaluated, and stored the data in the format I wanted to export into the DataTable.
+The Process method of the process accepts Sitecore.Analytics.Aggregation.Pipeline.InteractionBatchAggregationPipelineArgs as input parameter.
+From the input parameter, I extracted the interaction data, evaluated it, and stored the data in the format I wanted to export into the DataTable.

-During the processing I also read the item names from Master database and populated respective fields into the data tables.
+During the processing, I also read the item names from the Master database and populated respective fields into the data tables.

 Then using the SqlBulkCopy, I exported all those data in one go to the external database.

 After implementing all the requirements, I deployed the processor to the Processing Service, as I’ve installed XP1 topology on my local.
 If you have standalone topology installed you just need to deploy it to the web application from where you run the CMS.